 I have guided a couple of friends to this lookout and while they admit the terrain is testing and at times unforgiving they gasped in awe when they finally arrived at the lookout.
 I always aim to be in front of them on their final approach to the lookout and watch their eyes beam as the Mast fills their view.

-This area is a perfect spot for hikers with experience and who wish to be tested physically and navigationally.
-For your efforts I can guarantee you will be rewarded with what I so often refer to as “the best view in South East Queensland”.
+The Steamers are a perfect challenge for hikers with experience and who wish to be tested physically and navigationally.
+I can guarantee you will be rewarded for your efforts with what I think is the best view in South East Queensland.

 - Minimum 5L water in Winter and 8L in Summer

-- Food for up to 8 hours + for worst case scenarios
+- Food for up to 8 hours and for worst-case scenarios

 - Mount Superbus Topo map (1:25000)